software-architecture-guild/katas-2025/README.md

 #### Conclusion

 The proposed solution is **highly cost-effective** in terms of LLM usage.
-With AI assistance, we can significantly reduce expert validation time while keeping the LLM cost negligible.
+We can significantly reduce expert validation time with AI assistance while keeping the LLM cost negligible.

 ## Aptitude Test: Solution 1a - Text search

 ### Idea

 Short-answer responses are typically concise and follow predictable patterns, making them ideal for full-text search-based grading automation.
 The system compares a candidate's response to a database of historically graded answers to find the most similar ones.
-Based on these matches, it suggests a grade and relevant feedback.
+Based on these matches, a grade and relevant feedback are suggested.
 Experts can then review or adjust the suggestion, and their input continuously improves the system’s accuracy, efficiency, and consistency over time.

 ### Context Viewpoint